mebens/blackbulletiv.github.com/_posts/2011-04-04-implementing-proper-gettersetters-in-lua.md

 {% highlight lua %}
 for i = 1, 1000000 do
   -- this is where we need that assignment
-  -- lua won't accept just the code 't.layer' local a = t.foo
+  -- lua won't accept just the code 't.foo' local a = t.foo
 end
 {% endhighlight %}